wasteddreams/kali-preload/docs/examples/basic-example.md

 ## Scenario

-You have a Kali Linux laptop with a mechanical hard drive.
-Applications like Firefox, VS Code, and Burp Suite take several seconds to start.
+You have a laptop with a mechanical hard drive or SATA SSD.
+Applications like Firefox, VS Code, and other tools take several seconds to start.
 You want to speed up your daily workflow.

 ---